IICEL/adminGPT/README.md

 ```bash
 pip install --user -r requirements.txt
 ```
-edit the main.conf file to add you openai key
+edit the main.conf file to add your openai key

 Running the code :